pytorch/pytorch/aten/src/ATen/native/README.md

 change (e.g., you will probably need to update `tools/autograd/derivatives.yaml` at least).
 For more details please see the section on `variants`.

+As a convention we use 'out' to indicate an output argument.
+This aligns with the Python bindings.
+Even if a function might not be used in the Python bindings, we still advise to follow this convention.

 TODO: Do argument names affect Python keyword arguments?

 **Defaults.** Any suffix of arguments can have a default value defined;